 A simple way to add variety to your meal prep is by utilizing different sauces!

-You can also add in tons of flavor by using various seasonings and spices when preparing ingredients in bulk or adding to your favorite meal prep recipes.
+You can also add tons of flavor by using various seasonings and spices when preparing ingredients in bulk or adding to your favorite meal prep recipes.

 Here are some of our go-to sauces for meal prep: